FINAL DESTINATION (15)

 Ali Larter (Clear Rivers), A.J.
 Cook (Kimberley Corman), Michael Landes (Thomas Burke), T.C.
 Carson (Eugene Dix), Jonathan Cherry (Rory Peters)

 Cash-in sequel which follows practically the same formula but substitutes a plane crash for a pileup on the motorway.
-One of the survivors from the first film is promoted to an "expert" in this and swans around like cock of the walk while all the other characters are walking dead.
+One of the survivors from the first film is promoted to an "expert" on near-death experiences in this and swans around like cock of the walk while all the other characters are basically walking dead.